What is a visa?

 What does the term "home residency requirement" mean?

-This only applies to some, not all, J-1 or J-2 visa holders.
-The home residency requirement indicates that you must remain in your country of legal permanent residence or nationality for two years before applying for permanent residency in the United States or for H-1B visa.
-This restriction applies if you are receiving U.S., home government, or international organization funding, or if your home country is registered in the "Home Country Skills List" and your area of specialization during the J-1 program is noted on that list.
+This only applies to some, but not all, J-1 or J-2 visa holders.
+The home residency requirement indicates that you must remain in your country of last legal permanent residence or nationality for two years before applying for permanent residency in the United States or for an H-1B visa.
+This restriction applies if you are receiving U.S., home government, or international organization funding, or if your home country is on the “Home Country Skills List” and your area of specialization during the J-1 program is noted on that list.